AdobeDocs/campaign-standard.en/help/administration/using/users-management.md

 ## Creating a user {#creating-a-user}

-To add a user to your instance, you must first create it in the Admin console before managing it in Adobe Campaign Standard.
+To add a user to your instance, you must first create it in the Admin Console before managing it in Adobe Campaign Standard.

 1. From the advanced menu, select **[!UICONTROL Administration > Users & Security > Users]** and click **[!UICONTROL User administration]** to access the admin console.